yaseminobek/yasemin.github.io/README.md

   This is a documentation of problems I have faced and how I overcame them
 ## Problems I faced:
-I faced problems such as my github site not opening and not being able to upload videos.
+Github: I faced problems such as my github site not opening and not being able to upload videos.
+Scratch: I faced problems with making the squares show all at the same time.
 ## How I fixed them:
-First, I analyzed what the problem was.
+Github: First, I analyzed what the problem was.
 Then, I tried to think of ways I can fix them and asked for help from my teacher and friend.
 After that, I applied the solution such as trying to upload my video from google drive instead of saved folders.
+Scartch: I fixed this problem by adding directions to every square that shpuld have been on the screen and placed them accordingly.
 </details>

 <details>